 Some of the budget laptops we have listed here are often lightweight, easy to carry around but have everything you need to perform the tasks expected of you at university.

 For most university courses you’ll need a laptop for taking notes in lectures, for online research and writing essays.
 In these cases, a budget laptop like the HP Chromebook will suffice.

-For some courses though you might need specific software and programs that are larger and require a greater processor speed.
+Although, for other courses you may need specific software and programs that are larger and require a greater processor speed.
 This is where you could benefit from paying a bit more for a MacBook Air.

-Always do your research in full, ask around to see what your friends and other people on your course have got, or what your university suggests and think about the size and weight of the laptop too.
+Always do your research in full when searching for this kind of technology, look at in-depth reviews, ask around to see what your friends and other people on your course have got, or what your university suggests and think about the size and weight of the laptop too.
 It all matters when thinking about the best laptop for your university needs, it will be a big part of your daily student life after all.

 That’s the end of our post, we hope we’ve helped you in deciding which is the best laptop to assist you with your studies.
 Good luck with the next academic year, you’ll smash it!